byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 #### ***Conservation as a consequence of production.***
 ***Symbiotic Living; Healing and Caring for Earth Mothers- Water, Soil and Air.***
 *Explore an alternative way to connect; Symbiotically heal and support the whole body in a way that heals and supports the environment.
-A pro-biotic rich super food for the micro-biome of the body, Soil to Soul.*
+A pro-biotic rich super food for the micro-biome of the physical Body, Water and Soil.*

 Remarkably enough the physical body, the Water and all that come in contact with that, the Soil, find natural healing benefits from pro-biotic eco-enzymes with this one easy process.

 #### Self-care that goes far beyond the self.
 Through natural fermentation of organic fresh fruit remnants produce luxury pro-biotic and multi purpose; **Healing and Cleaning Products.**

 #### *Symbiotically Nourishing, fortifying and gentle.
-Whole Body, Built Environment, *Earth Care* Products; Water, Soil and Soul.*
+Whole Body, Built Environment and *Earth Care* Products; Water, Soil and Soul.*

 **Yes, Nature is that simple, effective and synergistic.**

 #### *What is Pro-biotic Eco-enzyme*
-***Fermented Fruit Peel (Orange, lemon, lime and pineapple)*** **Teaming with antioxidants, Eco-enzyme is a powerful multi-functional tool.**
+***Fermented Fruit Peel (Orange, lemon, lime, and pineapple)*** **Teaming with antioxidants, Eco-enzyme is a powerful multi-functional tool.**

 Eco-enzymes are complex organic substance of protein chains, mineral salts and juvenile hormones.